Soffiyah0A/Train-and-Store-Data-set/README.md

 # Train-and-Store-Data-set
-A Train and a Store Data Set
+A Train and a Store Data Set showing the Impact of Promotion on Sales and  Customer data